XanaduAI/flamingpy/doc/usage/getting_started.rst

-Getting started and basic usage
+Getting Started and Basic Usage
 ===============================

 There is a vast literature available to understand the theoretical concepts behind FlamingPy.
 For a self-contained description, see Xanadu's `blueprint <https://quantum-journal.org/papers/q-2021-02-04-392/>`__ for a fault-tolerant photonic quantum computer.